 Cultural Performing Arts Network (CPAN)

-FORM initiated CPAN, the Cultural Performing Arts Network in 2009, to address a need from western Sydney cultural performers to receive professional development and networking opportunities.
+The Cultural Performing Arts Network was initiated in 2009, through a unique partnership with Fairfield City Council (FCC), Western Sydney Dance Action (WSDA in 2011 became FORM Dance Projects) and Community First Step (CFS) to address a need from western Sydney cultural performers to receive professional development and networking opportunities.
 Since then, the Cultural Performing Arts Network has developed into a network of Western and greater Sydney based performers that are from culturally diverse communities or work in culturally specific art forms.

 CPAN now represents over 850 cultural performers from Western and greater Sydney, many with folkloric aspects to their practice, from over 47 cultural backgrounds including Aboriginal and Torres Strait Islander, Maori, Indian, South Sudanese, Vietnamese, Chinese, Armenian, Afghani, Lebanese and Rwandan.